Introduction

 We have seen how RSALib generates RSA key pairs and that those keys have special properties that make them weaker than expected.
 We have shown that it’s possible to identify vulnerable keys by solving an easy case of the discrete logarithm problem.

-The ROCA attack is simply an application of Coppersmith’s algorithm revisited by Howgrave-Graham, to recover a factor of having partial information on one of its prime factors.
+The ROCA attack is simply an application of Coppersmith’s algorithm revisited by Howgrave-Graham, to recover a factor of $N$ having partial information on one of its prime factors.
 However, several optimizations had to be done to make the attack feasible in a reasonable amount of time.
-We have covered the process of finding the optimal parameters to factor a 512-bit vulnerable key, mainly by finding a smaller
+We have covered the process of finding the optimal parameters to factor a 512-bit vulnerable key, mainly by finding a smaller $M$ requiring less attempts.

 Finally, I provided my own implementation of the ROCA attack in Sage.
 Keep in mind that factoring key sizes greater than 512 might take a very long time, even with all the optimizations we saw.